-Scientists Warn Ozone-Depleting CFCs Are Back, And Are Coming From ‘Mystery’ Source
+Scientists Warn Ozone-Depleting CFCs Are Back And Are Coming From ‘Mystery’ Source

 According to a report from NPR, the key takeaway from this “scientific whodunit” is that atmospheric levels of trichlorofluoromethane (CFC-11) are dropping, but not as quickly as what one would expect with its production phased out as of the start of the decade.
 Although researchers have traced the rogue emissions to a source in eastern Asia, nothing else is known about this source — not the name of the company, not its exact location.

 In a news release published by EurekAlert, the researchers noted that CFC-11 is the second most common form of ozone-depleting gas in Earth’s atmosphere, and a part of the CFC family whose specific production had officially ceased in 2010, per the terms of the Montreal Protocol.
-CFCs in general once had several applications, and were mainly used as refrigerants, packing materials, blowing agents for foams, and in the production of aerosol sprays.
+CFCs in general once had several applications and were mainly used as refrigerants, packing materials, blowing agents for foams, and in the production of aerosol sprays.

-Despite CFC-11 production ending almost a decade ago, the news release stressed that a “large reservoir” of the chemical is still found in foam insulation in buildings and appliances manufactured prior to the mid 1990s, with a smaller amount of the ozone-depleting agent also found in chillers, even up to this day.
+Despite CFC-11 production ending almost a decade ago, the news release stressed that a “large reservoir” of the chemical is still found in foam insulation in buildings and appliances manufactured prior to the mid-1990s, with a smaller amount of the ozone-depleting agent also found in chillers, even up to this day.
 Although it is expected that our planet’s ozone hole will close sometime in the middle of the century, this possibility is contingent on CFC-11 emissions declining substantially, and no production of the chemical taking place.

 The world agreed to ban this ozone killer years ago—but it looks like someone is making more.
 CFC-11 isn't leaving the atmosphere as quickly as it should.
 The culprit who is generating this pollutant is still unknown and at large. https://t.co/hDBv3QLQkC pic.twitter.com/KjZa7ecyLG